A Large Recurrent Action Model: xLSTM enables Fast Inference for Robotics Tasks: Experiments

+We study the aptitude of modern recurrent architectures as LAMs on 432 tasks from 6 domains: Atari \citep{Bellemare:13}, Composuite \citep{Mendez:2022:Composuite}, DMControl \citep{Tassa:18}, Meta-World \citep{Yu:22}, Mimicgen \citep{Mandlekar:23}, and Procgen \citep{Cobbe:2020:Leveraging}.
+To this end, we compile a large-scale dataset containing 894 million transitions (see Section \ref{sec:datasets}).
 Across all experiments, we compare four backbone variants: xLSTM [7:1], xLSTM [1:0] \citep{Beck:2024:xlstm}, Mamba \citep{Gu:2023:mamba}, and the GPT-2 style Transformer employed in the DT \citep{Chen:21}.
 Following \citep{Beck:2024:xlstm}, we use the bracket notation for xLSTM, which indicates the ratio of mLSTM to sLSTM blocks.
 For example, xLSTM [1:0] contains only mLSTM blocks.

-In Section \ref{sec:scaling}, we conduct a scaling comparison for four model sizes ranging from 16M to 208M parameters that shows that modern recurrent architectures achieve performance comparable or favorable to the Transformer baseline across different model sizes.
-In Section \ref{sec:analysis-ablations}, we study the impact of the recurrent backbones on fine-tuning performance and ICL abilities, and further analyze our trained recurrent backbones.
-Finally, in Section \ref{sec:inference}, we empirically examine the differences at inference time in terms of latency and throughput between xLSTM-based and Transformer-based agents, which indicate a clear advantage for the recurrent backbone.
+In Section \ref{sec:scaling}, we conduct a scaling comparison for four model sizes ranging from 16M to 206M parameters that shows that modern recurrent architectures achieve performance comparable or favorable to the Transformer baseline across different model sizes.
+In Section \ref{sec:analysis-ablations}, we study the impact of the recurrent backbones on fine-tuning performance, ICL abilities, and further analyze our trained recurrent backbones.
+Finally, in Section \ref{sec:inference}, we empirically examine the differences at inference time in terms of latency and throughput between xLSTM and Transformer-based agents, which indicate advantages for the recurrent backbone.